magpiemodel/magpie/.github/pull_request_template.md

 - [ ] Runs using starting script which tests current defaults (using `test_runs.R`).
 - [ ] Runs using starting script which successfully runs the same scenarios as in `test_runs.R` but with the changes from PR.
+- [ ] (If applicable) Runs using different scenarios/mappings which are not the default (12 regions/c200 clusters).

 # Default configuration additions/changes: